aryanonkar2005/BetterSearch/README.md

 <h1 align="center">BetterSearch</h1>

 <p align="center">
-An LLM-driven search platform that extends the capabilities and addresses the limitations of conventional search systems being used by most e-commerce and property listing sites.
+An AI search platform that extends the capabilities and addresses the limitations of conventional search systems being used by most e-commerce and property listing sites.
 </p>
 <p align="center">
-BetterSearch proposes a new architecture that enables search engines to reason, understand intent, interpret visual content, perform site suitability analysis and deliver more relevant results for long and complex queries that require high reasoning, all while maintaining low latency
+BetterSearch proposes a new architecture that enables search engines to reason, understand intent, interpret visual content, perform geoprocessing operations and site suitability analysis and deliver more relevant results for long and complex queries that require high reasoning, all while maintaining low latency
 </p>

 <h2>Key Features</h2>

 </p>

-1. It can understand human language and intent.
-It can provide relevant results for long and complex queries that traditional search engines fail to resolve.
+1. It can understand human language and intent, and can provide relevant results for long and complex queries that traditional search engines fail to resolve.
 It allows users to attach images and files along with their search query.

-2. It can perform long reasoning, calculations and script execution if necessary to answer the long and complex query.
 It can also surf the web to get access to up-to-date information/news/images that might be required to answer some queries.

+2. Its search bar includes a button that opens a map where users can draw points, lines, and shapes in different colors along with their text search query.
+Users can also switch to map view, where relevant houses, businesses, or properties in search results are directly plotted on a map.

-3. It can perform advanced spatial analysis and geoprocessing operations such as buffering, overlay, network analysis, raster/vector processing etc.
+3. It can perform advanced spatial analysis and geoprocessing operations such as buffering, overlay (intersect, union, clip, identity etc.), network analysis, raster/vector processing etc.

 4. It can conduct site suitability analysis using techniques like weighted overlay and many more to evaluate and rank potential locations based on multiple spatial factors and constraints.

-5. It has access to demographic data (from census and many other sources), elevation models, crime statistics, satellite imagery, flight routes etc. Since it's connected to Google Maps it has access to everything Google Maps can offer like travel time between two points with different mode of transport, coordinates, name, shape of perimeter and other details of local businesses, government establishments, streets, rivers etc.

-6. It has access to dynamic real-time data streams such as traffic conditions, weather updates, and Air Quality Index (AQI) etc.
+5. It has access to demographic data (from census and many other sources), elevation models, crime statistics, satellite imagery, flight routes etc. Since it's connected to Google Maps it has access to everything Google Maps can offer.
+It also has access to dynamic real-time data streams such as traffic conditions, weather updates, Air Quality Index (AQI), commercial and military flight coordinates etc.

-7. It delivers significantly more relevant results by proposing a better architecture that addresses the limitations of embedding based candidate retrieval (that uses ANN search and OpenAI's CLIP model), ranking models etc.

-8. It enables users to search by describing a product’s visual features ensuring relevant results even when sellers haven’t included those details in the product description.
+6. It enables users to search by describing a product’s visual features ensuring relevant results even when sellers haven’t included those details in the product description.
+Sellers rarely describe all minor and major visual features of their product in detail in the description.

-9. It eliminates the need for sellers to describe product images.
+7. When a seller uploads product images, product title and description, BetterSearch analyzes them and generates a detailed description of the product.
+This eliminates the need for sellers to manually describe product images.
 The seller only needs to provide details about the product that are not visible in the images and cannot be inferred from the web.

-10. It introduces multiple optimizations to keep latency low.
-Users can choose between **Instant mode** (quick results using the legacy architecture without LLMs), **Smart mode** (LLMs + spatial analysis for richer, more relevant results with slightly higher latency), and **Hybrid mode**, which first shows fast non-LLM results while more relevant results are generated the new architecture that uses LLMs; when ready, users are prompted to switch to the improved results. **Auto mode** automatically selects the most suitable mode among the available options.
+8. Users can choose between **Instant mode** (quick results using the legacy architecture without LLMs), **Smart mode** (LLMs + spatial analysis for richer, more relevant results with slightly higher latency), and **Hybrid mode**, which first shows fast non-LLM results while more relevant results are being  generated by the new architecture that uses LLMs; when ready, users are prompted to switch to the improved results. **Auto mode** automatically selects the most suitable mode among the available options.

+9. It delivers significantly more relevant results by proposing a better architecture that addresses the limitations of embedding based candidate retrieval (that uses ANN search and OpenAI's CLIP model), ranking models etc.

 </p>

 <h2>Examples of Queries BetterSearch Can Resolve</h2>

 <ol>
-<li>Show all apartments inside the area I’ve marked on the attached map.
-Rank them based on proximity to the red dot marked on the map.
-All apartments must have a marble island in the kitchen.</li>

 <li>List rental properties under ₹20,000 in Hisar that are within 15 minutes of this building (5PCG+MW Hisar, Haryana), within 1 km of a hospital, but away from highways and busy roads.
 Rank them based on proximity to the building.</li>

 <li>मुझे एक dark green टी-शर्ट दिखाओ जिस पर white color की ink से “Wanted” लिखा हो।</li>

+<li>Rank laptops under ₹50,000 based on the sum of CPU and GPU benchmark scores listed on cpubenchmark.net.</li>

+<li>Show me some shirts under 2000 that look like the one I bought day before yesterday</li>

+<li>Show me a top whose shape is like the one in the 1st image but design is like the one in the second image or like the one this celeb wore in this video or on this event held on this date (info should be available on the web).</li>

+<li>Show all apartments inside the area I’ve marked on the map.
+Rank them based on proximity to the red dot marked on the map.
+All apartments must have a marble island in the kitchen.</li>

 <li>Find a 5,000–8,000 sq. ft. commercial property in Haryana that is listed on this property listing site and is suitable for opening a supermarket.
 Within a 10-minute drive-time isochrone:
  <ol>